GeaNetwork/gea-docs/README.md

 # Welcome

-Welcome to MetaEarth!
+Welcome to GEA!

-This documentation provides an overview of the Me-Hub blockchain application, its architecture, modules, and how to contribute to the project.
+This documentation provides an overview of the GEA blockchain application, its architecture, modules, and how to contribute to the project.